List of the largest trading partners of China: Background

 China has become the world's second largest economy by GDP (Nominal) and largest by GDP (PPP).

 'China developed a network of economic relations with both industrial economies and those constituting the semi-periphery and periphery of the world system.'
 Due to the rapid growth of China's economy, the nation has developed many trading partners throughout the world.
 All trading partners are considered important to the development of the Chinese economy, however the title of China's largest partners are ever-changing due to national and international policy changes.

 The expansion of the Chinese economy grew 6.8% the last quarter of 2017, equaling the growth of the prior 3 months exceeding expectations of 6.7%.
 The overall economy expanded 6.9% last year, just beating the 6.7% of 2016 which ended a drought of a declining trend that started in 2011.

 List of largest trading partners of China

-The major Chinese trading partners for 2022 were as follows:
+The major trading partners for mainland China 2024 were as follows:

 China is the largest trading partner of many countries.
-The following tables are based on 2016 data as shown on the CIA World Factbook.
+The following tables are based on 2022 data as shown on the CIA World Factbook.